 The NWAI has collected environmental, physical, and biological data at Campbell Creek since 2017.
 We have written a baseline conditions document that will allow us to compare pre- and post-removal conditions.

 In 2020, the headpond was drawn down using gravity siphons and a notch was cut in the dam.
-Engineering plans were developed and the permitting process began.
-The dam will be removed in the summer of 2021 after which the NWAI will plant the former headpond with native trees, shrubs, and grasses and monitor its recovery over the next several years.
+Engineering plans were developed and the permitting process was initiated.

 The Campbell Creek Restoration Project is a partnership between the Nashwaak Watershed Association, the Maliseet Nation Conservation Council, the Atlantic Salmon Federation, St. Mary’s First Nation, the Wolastoqey Nation in New Brunswick, and the City of Fredericton